-B. Entry and Productivity of Inventors
+5.2 Entry and Productivity of Inventors

 We proceed to document an increase in the number of inventors per capita after a network connection is established.
 Figure 3C presents OLS and 2SLS estimates based on equation (1) where the outcome is the number of active inventors in each decade and municipality.
 Reassuringly, there is no evidence suggesting that areas that eventually would become connected to the network had more inventors prior to the major parts of the network being finalized in the 1860s.
-After construction of the major lines is finished, however, we see a divergence: by the early twentieth century, the number of inventors per capita has increased by 0.38 in a connected municipality according to our OLS estimates.
+After construction of the major lines is finished, however, we see a divergence: by the early 20th century, the number of inventors per capita has increased by 0.38 in a connected municipality according to our OLS estimates.
 Again, 2SLS estimates are substantially larger, suggesting a relative increase of 1.17 inventors per capita.
-The corresponding differencein-differences estimates reported in table 2 similarly documents a relative increase in the number of inventors per capita of 0.49 after a network connection is established (panel B, column 3).
+The corresponding difference-in-differences estimates reported in Table 2 similarly documents a relative increase in the number of inventors per capita of 0.49 after a